NexPlayer/Android-SDK/properties.md

 ### PREFER_LANGUAGE\_TEXT (532)

-Sets the language to use for text in multi-stream content, before content is played.
+Sets the language to use for text in multistream content, before content is played.

 This property can be used to set the preferred language of text streams to be displayed in content, before NexPlayer begins playing content.

-> **Warning** To change any media streamwhilecontent is playing, the method setMediaStream should be called instead.
+> **Warning** To change any media stream while content is playing, the method setMediaStream should be called instead.
 To set the preferred language for both audio and text streams to the same language, use the NexProperty, PREFER\_LANGUAGE, instead.

 This property should be set by calling setProperty() after init and before NexPlayer.open() is called.